 Murder with Special Circumstances

 Murder with special circumstances carries the harshest penalty for any crime in the state of Connecticut.
 Also, there exist eight ways a person can get convicted of murder with special circumstances and spend the remainder of their life in prison without the possibility of parole.
-So, they are:
+They are:

 - The killing of any member of the following: